starkinfra/sdk-java/README.md

 ### Process Purchase authorizations

-It's easy to process Authorizations delivered to your endpoint.
+It's easy to process purchase authorizations delivered to your endpoint.
+Remember to pass the signature header so the SDK can make sure it's StarkInfra that sent you the event.
 If you do not approve or decline the authorization within 2 seconds, the authorization will be denied.

 ```java